wombleton/gitlaw-nz/acts/J/Juries Act 1981.md

-    *   (d) the Court considers that the jury has had a period of time for deliberation that the Court thinks reasonable, having regard to the nature and complexity of the trial.
+    *   (d) the court considers that the jury has had a period of time for deliberation that the court thinks reasonable, having regard to the nature and complexity of the trial.

     (3) Nothing in this section---

-    *   (a) prevents the Court from taking a poll of the jury; or
+    *   (a) prevents the court from taking a poll of the jury; or

-    *   (b) affects any practice in civil cases by which a Court may, with the consent of all parties, accept a verdict that is not a unanimous verdict.
+    *   (b) affects any practice in civil cases by which a court may, with the consent of all parties, accept a verdict that is not a unanimous verdict.

     Compare: 1908 No 89 [s 54A][142]